-The group consists of:
+The Group consists of:

-- ▶ Gisborne Holdings Ltd Parent company with a division (Tairawhiti Investments) owning commercial property and project management on behalf of the Council. - ▶ Tauwhareparae Farms Ltd farm and forestry operations at Tolaga Bay. - ▶ Tauwhareparae Forests Ltd No business conducted since incorporation in 1997.
-To be removed via resolution and legal process
+- Gisborne Holdings Ltd Parent company with a division (Tairawhiti Investments) owning commercial property and project management on behalf of the council, hospitality and services to the automotive industry. - ▶ Tauwhareparae Farms Ltd farm and forestry operations at Tolaga Bay. - ▶ Tauwhareparae Forests Ltd No assets held and no business conducted since incorporation in 1997.
+Currently following legal processes to have struck off from the company's register.